The Peculiar Sensation of Being Pat Ingoldsby: Premise

-Fondly remembered as an eccentric 1980s Irish TV presenter (Pat's Hat, Pat's Pals and Pat's Chat) and, until recently, as a presence on the Dublin streets (where he sold his many books of poetry), The Peculiar Sensation of Being Pat Ingoldsby investigates the "idiosyncratic world" of Ingoldsby, interspersed with his poems and candid anecdotes which "bear witness to a visceral relationship with his beloved Dublin, fellow Dubliners and anything that catches his interest".
+Pat Ingoldsby was an eccentric Irish television presenter best known for his children's programmes in the 1980s, including Pat's Hat, Pat's Pals and Pat's Chat.
+Until recently, he was a familiar figure on the streets of Dublin, where he sold copies of his many books of poetry.

+The Peculiar Sensation of Being Pat Ingoldsby explores the idiosyncratic world of Ingoldsby.
+The film intersperses his poems with candid anecdotes that reflect his deep, visceral connection to Dublin, its people, and anything that captured his interest.

 Loosely chronological in nature, the documentary begins with the writer's childhood in Malahide, where he suffered with polio and spent a lot of his time on the family sofa listening to BBC Radio and looking out at the other children playing on Malahide Green.
 The film moves on to his time spent "riding the rails in between jobs" in England before finding employment in a Vauxhall factory in Luton where he would stay for three years.
 He had the first of several nervous breakdowns in the 1960s.

 Featuring interviews with Ingoldsby's family as well as a select number of additional interviewees, the documentary builds a portrait of Ingoldsby in his own words, in conversation and verse.
 The film chronicles Ingoldsby's "descent into mental illness", which is twinned with his own sense of being out of place, a feeling that was ultimately conquered by Gestalt Therapy; "that vocal offshoot of psychoanalytic practice".
 Until the documentary, Ingoldsby had not been interviewed on camera since 1993's Between Stations.
 Ingoldsby ultimately credits Gestalt therapy with breaking his cycle of psychiatric care and helping him to become a more "healthy, well-rounded, balanced person."